-We’ve all seen stories of what couriers do to deliver a parcel but what actually happens when Amazon are unable to do so?
-I’ve experienced it this week and it didn’t go very well.
+We’ve all seen stories of what couriers do a in vain attempt to deliver a parcel but what actually happens when Amazon are unable to do so?
+I’ve experienced it this week and, it has to be said, it didn’t go very well.

-The news is currently awash with stories of people refusing to show boarding cards at airport retailers, after finding that many reclaim their VAT and don’t pass this onto their customers.
-But is it really as simple as greedy companies pocketing the VAT for their own benefit?
+The UK news is currently awash with stories of people refusing to show boarding cards at airport retailers, after finding that many reclaim their VAT and don’t pass this onto their customers.
+Dixons, WHSmiths and Boots are just three companies named.

 I have written on a number of occasions about the Government’s “anti internet porn” agenda and the MP Claire Perry.
 However, now that things appear to be finally happening and we have clearer ideas of the agenda, I thought it was time again to write on the subject.